dmacias28/increasing-home-values-ames-ia/README.md

 |**March 2021**|249k|+4.2%|
 |**March 2022**|289k|+15.1%|

-The city has mostly fallen within the 2-4% range.
-The 2 exceptions are in 2019, due to the housing crash that began in the summer of 2018, and in 2022, due to the post COVID-19 economic effects.
+The city has mostly fallen within the 2-4% range with the exceptions of 2019, due to the housing crash that began in the summer of 2018, and 2022, due to the post COVID-19 economic effects.

+Their 15.1% increase checks out with the nationwide 15.8% increase.
+Existing home sales have hit a 15 year high in 2021 because of the incredibly low interest rates and a low inventory of homes.
+The Federal Reserve Board is signaling there may be as many as four rate hikes, which will will change up the housing playing field.

 ---